 - suggest that the organisation considers a different project

 - reject the application.

-Soon after an ExCo meeting, the CEO will tell you what ExCo has decided.
+Soon after an ExCo meeting, we will tell you what ExCo has decided.
 When we approve an application, we will enter into a written agreement with you.
 That agreement will record the terms and conditions of our partnership.
 These will vary depending on the nature of the project.

 - Please tell us the name of your organisation (or organisations).